Debbie Antonelli: Broadcast career

 When Antonelli arrived at Ohio State as director of marketing, Ohio State did not have any televised women's sports.
 Antonelli arranged a deal with a local station to air eight women's games per season, gathered the needed sponsors to produce those games, and as a bonus, became the play-by-play voice for those games.
 She announced Ohio State women's games for five years while also serving as an analyst for Dayton Flyers men's basketball games for three years.
 In 1995, after birth of her first child, Antonelli settled her mind on sports broadcasting, and shortly thereafter, she would sign on as a full-time broadcaster.

 ESPN and CSTV eventually hired Antonelli as an analyst for select games; and the work would continue to grow.
 To this date Antonelli continues to broadcast through the Elite Eight for ESPN's NCAA Women's Tournament coverage.
 Additionally, Westwood One would hire her to be the analyst for their Final Four broadcasts; a position she has held since 2000.
 In 2007, she won the Women's Basketball Coaches Association Mel Greenberg Media Award which recognizes a member of the media who has best displayed a commitment to women's basketball and to advancing the role of the media in promoting the women's game.
 On June 11, 2022, Debbie was inducted into the Women's Basketball Hall of Fame.

 Antonelli calls women's games in the Big Ten Conference for BTN Mondays.
 Saturdays are spent calling Conference USA or Big 12 Conference games for FSN.
 Sundays are with ACC Regional or ESPN calling an ACC or SEC game; and some Tuesdays and Wednesdays are with CBS Sports Network calling games for the American Athletic Conference or the Patriot League.
 She also serves as one of the three analysts calling games for College Basketball on CBS's January Saturday women's triple header.

 Antonelli has a widespread workload during the basketball season and is in her 30th year.
 In November and December, she typically calls one to three games per week.
 Her broadcast duties include South Carolina Gamecocks and Tennessee Lady Volunteers games on Fox Sports South.
 Once January hits, Antonelli broadcasts three to five games each week.

 Personal life

 Antonelli married her husband Frank on April 25, 1992.
 The couple currently lives in Mount Pleasant, South Carolina.
-They have three children, including Louisville Cardinals basketball player Patrick.
+They have three children, including Francis Marion Patriots basketball player Patrick.
 During the offseason, Antonelli provides basketball camps and clinics for the local community.
 Her family also run the foundation "Frankie and Friends," named after their son Frankie (who has Down syndrome); its main purpose is to stop bullying in schools.
 Antonelli's achievements as a fundraiser for the Coach Yow Stop Cancer Fund and Special Olympics were highlighted in a TV segment on "the Rise" in November 2022.